 Working as a University of Nottingham representative

-If you are interested in working with the University of Nottingham as one of our official representatives, please contact Ryan Parker (Head of Agent Relations) for agencies operating in China, or James Stephenson (Agent Relations Manager) for agencies in all other countries.
+If you are interested in working with the University of Nottingham as one of our official representatives, please contact Julie Zhu (Interim Head of Global Agents) for agencies operating in China, or James Stephenson (Agent Relations Manager) for agencies in all other countries.

 Useful links for representatives